-Until online sports betting legislation officially passes in Ohio, we won’t know exactly how many licenses and skins will be available.
+We don’t know who the entirety of who will be launching in Ohio.
 However, we can say that the online sportsbook market is competitive and a key point of entry as sportsbooks look to expand their presence across the Midwest.
-Here are some of the names that likely have keen interest (or already have a deal in place) to set up shop in Ohio.
+Here are some of the names that have submitted applications to operate in Ohio.

 - DraftKings Sportsbook: A presence in surrounding states and an eye toward entering as many markets as possible makes a DraftKings app a natural for Ohio.
 It’s also a well-known brand going back to its daily fantasy sports roots.
 The platform is among the slickest you’ll find, with top features such as its live betting section and a variety of props.

 - FanDuel Sportsbook: FanDuel is one of the top brands in the industry and will naturally want to keep the momentum going by taking a crack at another potentially fruitful market.
 The FanDuel app looks great and works well, with features like the popular single-game parlay.

 - BetMGM Sportsbook: BetMGM Sportsbook also has its sights set on aggressive expansion, and with a racino in Northfield, an attempt at entering Ohio seems like a given.
 The recognizable brand name has helped the company gain a lot of traction, but there’s also lots to see under the hood, including a range of betting markets.

 - Caesars Sportsbook: Caesars Sportsbook struck a deal with the Cleveland Cavaliers to be the official betting partner.
 The deal also includes a proposed betting lounge to be built inside Rocket Mortgage FieldHouse.